privacybydesign/pbdf-website/pages/en/issuance.md

 Attributes: given name, family name, email address, institution, staff/student, local registration number
 <a class="button" href="/issuance/surfnet/edugain">
 <img src="/images/edugain.png">Load attributes via eduGAIN</a>
 Notice: this is an experimental service.
-We appreciate any feedback at irma 'at' privacybydesign.foundation, preferrably with screenshots if something goes wrong.
+We appreciate any feedback at irma 'at' privacybydesign.foundation, preferably with screenshots if something goes wrong.

 ### Attributes for Europe